austinlang748/Data_Structures_Tutorial/1-stacks.md

     txt_doc.display_text() # "Stacks are awesome!  "
 ```

-When you are done, please compare your code to a possible solution in [undo.py](undo.py).
+When you are done, please compare your code to a possible solution [here](undo.py).

 [Return to Welcome Page](0-welcome.md)